-Immediately contact your GP or Occupational Health department.
-Out of normal office hours, attend the nearest Accident and Emergency (A&E) department.
+- 5. Immediately contact your GP.
+Out of GP surgery hours, attend the nearest Accident and Emergency (A&E) department. - 6.
+If you have had a needlestick or sharps injury from an item which has been used on a service user (source), their GP may take a blood sample from them to test for hepatitis B, hepatitis C and HIV (following counselling and agreement of the service user).

-- 6. If you have had a needlestick or sharps injury from an item which has been used on a resident (source), the doctor in charge of their care may take a blood sample from the patient to test for hepatitis B, hepatitis C and HIV (following counselling and agreement of the resident). - 7.
-At the GP Practice/Occupational Health/A&E department: - A blood sample will be taken from you to check your hepatitis B vaccination/antibody levels and you will be offered immunoglobulin if they are low.
-The blood sample will be stored until results are available from the resident's blood sample.
-If the source of the sharps injury is unknown, you will also have blood samples taken at 6, 12 and 24 weeks for hepatitis C and HIV - If the resident (source) is known or suspected to be HIV positive, you will be offered Post Exposure HIV Prophylaxis (PEP) treatment.
-This should ideally commence within 1 hour of the injury, but can be given up to 2 weeks following the injury
+At the GP Practice/A&E department:

+• A blood sample will be taken from you to check your hepatitis B vaccination/antibody levels and you will be offered immunoglobulin if they are low.
+The blood sample will be stored until results are available from the service user's blood sample.
+If the source of the sharps injury is unknown, you will also have blood samples taken at 6, 12 and 24 weeks for hepatitis C and HIV